JalmarazMartn/customDiagnostics/README.md

 * "code": "JAM0002",`code of the diagnostic to show in problems panel`
 * "message": "Remove Scope Internal",`message of the diagnostic to show in problems panel`
 * "searchExpresion": "\\[Scope\\('Internal'\\)]",`pattern to search and replace in bulk replacement.
-This pattern can a regular expression, and also can raise the diganostic in the problems panel`
+This pattern can be a regular expression, and also can raise the diganostic in the problems panel`
-* "replaceExpression": "",`replace expression to substitute the previous pattern`
+* "replaceExpression": "",`Here you can set the replace expression to substitute the previous pattern`
-* "severity": "error",`severity of the diagnostic in problems panel`
+* "severity": "error",`severity of the diagnostic in problems panel: error, warning, information, hint`
 * "language": "al"`language to apply the rule for replacing and diagnostic`

 ## Requirements